maxysio/k8s/notes/kubeconfig.md

           client-certificate: dev.crt
           client-key: dev.key

-- View the config file using the command: kubectl config view
+- View the config file using the command:

+        kubectl config view
-- To change the current context use the command: kubectl config use-context <context-name>
+- To change the current context use the command:

+        kubectl config use-context <context-name>
 - Namespace can be used in a conext to specify which namespace be used when a specific context is used
+- A non default file can be used to specify context information using the option:

+        kubectl config --kubeconfig=<file-path>